Touhma/DSP_Galactic_Scale/README.md

 I spent a shit ton of time working on that mod so please ... don't be a dick.
 If you have some features ideas that would need my code to work, talk to me first ( Touhma#1599 ) on Discord about it then we shall decide how we can proceed.
 If you can : make your own work using this mod as a dependency if you don't wanna improve this mod.
-If you wanna fix something in it or improve on it --> please go ahead and do a pull request, i'll hapilly credit you for your work.
+If you wanna fix something in it or improve on it --> please go ahead and do a pull request, i'll happily credit you for your work.

 Do NOT make a mod just to change the default configuration or a few parameters, DO share your configs files with me :) if it's giving good result it can make it to the official release of the mod.

-I would love that mod to be a reference in the comunity concerning everything around the generation of the moons, planets, stars, etc ...
+I would love that mod to be a reference in the community concerning everything around the generation of the moons, planets, stars, etc ...
 I have a shit tons of ideas for it and i'll probably not be able to take car e of everything by myself as fast as I wish for.
 So consider helping me improving it instead of copy pasting the code & releasing it under a new name.

 This mod is and will always be free of charge for everyone.

-I'll see in the future if people wanna give me a pint of beer if they wannna support me but again : it will stay open & free of charge for everyone.
+I'll see in the future if people wanna give me a pint of beer if they wanna support me but again : it will stay open & free of charge for everyone.

 If you wanna reuse some piece of code : make your own work free of charge & open source too .